 Wealthy individuals have the unique ability to pursue investment strategies similar to traditional institutional investors, such as endowments, but have the added challenge of considering the tax impact of their choices.
 This impact can be significant, and 2013 tax law changes increased the burden materially.
 These changes included an increase in the highest marginal tax rate on ordinary income from 35% to 39.6%, an increase in the highest tax rate on capital gains and qualified dividends from 15% to 20%, as well as a new 3.8% surtax on net investment income for high earners.
-All of this is before consideration of state taxes, which can be significant!READ MORE
+All of this is before consideration of state taxes, which can be significant!
+Please see disclosures at the end of this brief.READ MORE

 Many successful families struggle to define and create their “legacy.”
 The senior generation of one client family wanted to provide sufficient wealth to create opportunities and flexibility for later generations, as well as a platform for significant philanthropic impact.
-They struggled, however, with how to achieve these goals simultaneously.READ MORE
+They struggled, however, with how to achieve these goals simultaneously.
+Please see disclosures at the end of this brief.READ MORE

 A client family’s adult daughter, a talented artist, was looking for a way to make a career out of her art.
-With no experience in building or managing a business, she turned to her team at Ballentine Partners in order to learn some of the skills she would need to be successful.READ MORE
+With no experience in building or managing a business, she turned to her team at Ballentine Partners in order to learn some of the skills she would need to be successful.
+Please see disclosures at the end of this brief.READ MORE

 Wealthy families often own shared properties in the form of a family compound, intended to be a platform for family gatherings and cohesion.
 One client family found that, over time, expectations for how such a compound would be used and managed began to change.
-Significant dissension developed over how to allocate access between family members, manage repairs and upkeep, and, eventually, allow family members to remove themselves entirely.READ MORE
+Significant dissension developed over how to allocate access between family members, manage repairs and upkeep, and, eventually, allow family members to remove themselves entirely.
+Please see disclosures at the end of this brief.READ MORE